segmentio/aws-okta/README.md

 ```
 aws-okta exec <profile_name> -- aws s3 ls
 ```

+Right now the keystore is only used to store the username/password for the Okta authentication.
+Once all the features are working properly we will also store the AWS credentials there.

 Export your temporary AWS credentials into the current shell environment :